-April 20, 2018 Friday – Kuala Lumpur to Hong Kong to Los Angeles
+April 20, 2018 Friday – Kuala Lumpur, Malaysia to Hong Kong & onward to Los Angeles, California, USA

 I’m up at 5:15AM, put my bag out and have breakfast at 6AM downstairs in the hotel with the rest of my tour group.
-Since all the bags and people are aboard bus, we leave early at 6:45AM (instead of 7AM) for the Kuala Lumpur International airport.
+Since all the bags and people are aboard the bus, we leave 15 minutes early for the Kuala Lumpur International airport.
 Our local guide Susan is a Type A personality, so everything is highly organized for us!
 We arrive on Level 1 where our driver Mohammed drops us off.
 We then take the elevator to Level 5 where Departures are located.
 We check-in, go through security and clear Malaysian immigration.
-We then take a train to the departure gates, find our gate and board our Airbus A330 – a four hour Dragon Air flight, which leaves on time at 10:30AM.
+We then take a train to the departure gates, find our gate and board our Airbus A330 – a four hour Dragon Air flight to Hong Kong, which leaves on time at 10:30AM.

-After disembarking our first flight in Hong Kong, we re-group at the end of the Jetway and Michele suggests a few of us more mobile members go ahead to start the transfer process, including a couple of security checks.
-It is a pretty long trek across this huge airport – taking about a half hour to find our gate and get ready for our much longer flight to LA.
-It is totally disorganized at the Cathay Pacific gate, with Business Class and priority boarding mixing with Premium Economy, but we are eventually all board and seated.
+After disembarking, we re-group at the end of the Jetway and Michele suggests a few of us who are more mobile go ahead to start the transfer process to our flight to Los Angeles, which includes two security checks.
+It is a pretty long trek across this huge airport – taking about a half hour to find our gate and get ready for our much longer flight across the Pacific Ocean to Los Angeles.
+It is totally disorganized at the Cathay Pacific gate, with Business Class and priority boarding mixing with Premium Economy, but everyone eventually is aboard and seated.

-The Premium Economy upgrade is expensive and only applies for the return trip segment between LA and Hong Kong, but it includes a nicer dinner menu with more choices, complementary alcoholic drinks, a chair that is more comfortable and which reclines more and has a recliner foot rest.
-We also get to board before regular economy and have our own cabin with exclusive washroom.
+The Premium Economy upgrade some of us went for is expensive and only applies for the return trip segment between LA and Hong Kong, but it includes a nicer dinner menu with more choices, complementary alcoholic drinks, a seat which is much more comfortable with a recliner and foot rest.
+We also get to board before regular economy, and have our own cabin with an exclusive washroom.

-About an hour out of Hong Kong, we have drinks and dinner, and are then given a bottle of water and an overnight kit for the night.
-I plug in my notebook computer to the 110v outlet under my seat – another perk of Premium Economy.
+About an hour out of Hong Kong, we are served drinks and dinner, and are then given a bottle of water and an overnight kit.
+I plug my notebook computer into the 110v outlet under my seat – another perk of Premium Economy.
 I’m satiated and relaxed as we head eastward over the Pacific aboard Cathay Pacific’s Boeing 777-300ER.
 I manage to sleep off and on for the first seven hours as we fly through darkness.
 The Milky Way and southern constellations are beautiful as I observe them out my south-facing window.
 At the seven hour mark, we have blue sky, but I can’t see the Sun rising because we are heading due east.

-I return to the room and checkout things online before I go to bed.
-Flying eastward means I get to live today twice, gaining some 15 hours in the process and crossing the International Date Line.
+I return to the room and browse online before going back to bed.
+Flying eastward means I get to live today twice, gaining some 15 hours in the process while crossing the International Date Line.
 In reality, all it means is that I’m tired from the long flight and my body’s clock will be screwed up for a couple of days!